 During the seminar, I kept asking myself, “Who in the hell listens to songs backward?”
 They must have listened to hundreds of albums in reverse to come up with the dozen examples they were providing.
 Backmasking I get.
 It sounds like gibberish when played forward, so you listen to it backward to see what they’re saying.
 But reverse speech?
 Wow, that takes dedication to find lyrics that almost sound like something backward.

 According to the critics, our subconscious picks up these backward messages, deciphers them, and then influences us to do bad things.
 Apparently, if you listen to “Another One Bites the Dust” enough, you won’t be able to control yourself from smoking pot.
-If you listen to “Stairway to Heaven” or “Hotel California,” you’re going to start worshiping Satan.
+If you listen to “Stairway to Heaven” or “Hotel California,” you’re going to start worshipping Satan.
 Sorry, that’s just the way it is and you have no control over it.
 A 1983 California bill said backmasking “can manipulate our behavior without our knowledge or consent and turn us into disciples of the Antichrist.”

 There’s no scientific evidence to prove this theory.
 I’ve listened to a lot of rock ‘n’ roll, including all of the songs mentioned above, and so far I have no desire to chant “Hail Satan” or to sacrifice a goat.
 I’m sure the true believers would argue that my disbelief is evidence enough that the subliminal brainwashing has taken its toll on my morality.
 I’d argue, however, that if you played religious hymns backward, you could also find just as many examples of passages that sound unwholesome or Satanic.
 In fact, the same would be true of all the conversations you have everyday or hear on TV.
-If we’re truly influence by every sound that could be misconstrued when played in reverse, then we’re all doomed.
+If we’re truly influenced by every sound that could be misconstrued when played in reverse, then we’re all doomed.